afope/afope/README.md

 - **innovation & accessibility** - making cutting-edge tech approachable
 - **storytelling & interaction** - engaging users through compelling narratives
 - **performance & beauty** - creating experiences that are both fast and beautiful

 ---

-## 📈 about me

-**creative technologist & software engineer**

-- passionate about building innovative solutions that connect with users
-- focused on the intersection of technology and creativity
-- exploring new ways to tell stories through code
-- constantly learning and experimenting with emerging technologies

----